cwgoes/pluranimity.org/_posts/2019-05-19-comparative-advantages-distributed-ledgers.md

 I admit this possibility, but consider it remote.

-- I suspect whether "unstoppable markets" which prevent censorship of funding for human trafficking or terrorism are realized hinges on whether the "hard libertarian" aspect of distributed ledgers is primarily endemic to the technology or primarily contingent on founder effects, and I think it is mostly the latter.
-Nothing about the decentralized nature of the infrastructure prevents vendor blacklists, legal enforcement, or even the incorporation of human oversight for dispute-resolution<sup>[13](#13)</sup>.
+- I suspect whether "unstoppable markets" which prevent censorship of funding for human trafficking or terrorism are realised hinges on whether the "hard libertarian" aspect of distributed ledgers is primarily endemic to the technology or primarily contingent on founder effects, and I think it is mostly the latter.
+Nothing about the decentralised nature of the infrastructure prevents vendor blacklists, legal enforcement, or even the incorporation of human oversight for dispute-resolution<sup>[13](#13)</sup>.
-- I don't think that decentralized commons cannot be coordinated.
+- I don't think that decentralised commons cannot be coordinated.
 English language social norms around acceptable words and honorifics are shifting rapidly all the time.
-Existing distributed ledgers such as Bitcoin and Ethereum have seen frequent forks on occaisions of political disagreement, and recent projects have integrated explicit governance mechanisms.
+Existing distributed ledgers such as Bitcoin and Ethereum have seen frequent forks on occasions of political disagreement, and recent projects have integrated explicit governance mechanisms.
-- Platform (brand) reputation of decentralized ledgers is extremely important, and the costs of exit are low, so the threat of association with socially disapproved activity may motivate ledger stakeholders to construct preventative mechanisms.
+- Platform (brand) reputation of decentralised ledgers is extremely important, and the costs of exit are low, so the threat of association with socially disapproved activity may motivate ledger stakeholders to construct preventative mechanisms.

-Likely a far worse danger is governmental agencies or less scrupulous companies co-opting parts of the technology and branding around distributed ledgers to realize their own, often totalitarian, ends, while using their monopolies on the use of force or existing social graphs to raise the cost of exit.
+Likely a far worse danger is governmental agencies or less scrupulous companies co-opting parts of the technology and branding around distributed ledgers to realise their own, often totalitarian, ends, while using their monopolies on the use of force or existing social graphs to raise the cost of exit.

 Why might this approach not be feasible?

-> Many unsolved technical problems remain, particularly in the areas of scaling<sup>blockchain-scaling</sup>, privacy<sup>chainalysis</sup>, and genuine decentralization<sup>arewedecentralizedyet</sup>.
+> Many unsolved technical problems remain, particularly in the areas of scaling<sup>[14](#14)</sup>, privacy<sup>[15](#15)</sup>, and genuine decentralisation<sup>[16](#16)</sup>.

   The rate of progress is rapid (on a human timescale, not perhaps on the market timescale) and I think we can expect these to be solved in time.

 > Distributed ledgers will simply switch out the controlling oligarchy for a new one.
 Google famously committed to "do no evil", and has not succeeded - how are blockchains different?
 Will not the stakeholders or consensus operators merely fill the same role?

-Distributed ledgers enable a kind of credible, binding commitment to future rulesets & restrictions that for-profit companies simply cannot make.
+Distributed ledgers enable a kind of credible, binding commitment to future rule-sets & restrictions that for-profit companies simply cannot make.

 Since ledgers do not maintain a monopoly on data, the cost of exit is far lower, so consensus participants and stakeholders have far less power than shareholders of current technology companies with data monopolies.

-> "Smart contracts" and the rulesets of distributed ledgers more generally are too rigid, and will fail to supplant meatspace systems requiring flexibility and human judgement in adjudication.
+> "Smart contracts" and the rule-sets of distributed ledgers more generally are too rigid, and will fail to supplant meatspace systems requiring flexibility and human judgement in adjudication.

-Many present "flexible" meatspace institutions — such as the IRS<sup>taxevasion</sup>, the Pentagon<sup>fundslost</sup>, and Facebook<sup>deplatforming</sup> — seem like they might benefit from a little more rigidity and a little less flexibility in enforcement.
+Many present "flexible" meatspace institutions — such as the IRS<sup>[17](#17)</sup>, the Pentagon<sup>[18](#18)</sup>, and Facebook<sup>[19](#19)</sup> — seem like they might benefit from a little more rigidity and a little less flexibility in enforcement.
 In cases where case-by-case human judgement is necessary, distributed ledgers will not replace it, but can instead serve as an immutable, auditable record of the process.

 ### Polycentric law